led22/NNBob/README.md

 Observations:
 Might not be working yet
-If not, rewrite backward function
+If not, rewrite backpropagation function